 Serenity Farms sets a precedent for a new industry, compliant with Vision 2030 and beyond.
 It has the potential to expand as a solution into the GCC region, and other arid regions in the world.

-Global efforts are slowly but steadily turning their backs to fossil fuel, while oil deposits slowly dry up.
-Many countries that were able to build their economy on these industries are looking into the future, and are preparing for the inevitable shift.
+Global efforts are slowly but steadily turning their backs to fossil fuel.
+Many countries that were able to build their economy on these industries are looking into the future, and are preparing for an inevitable shift away from oil.
 Saudi Arabia is facing this challenge, which they address in their Vision 2030.
-They declare to significantly develop their non-oil economy, funneling current income from oil into new industries which are to help them become more autonomous after the oil dries up.
+They declare to significantly develop their non-oil economy, funneling current income from oil into new industries which are to help them become more autonomous and switch to a non-oil economy.